 Though Colombia has a high percentage of Christians, believers face persecution from criminal gangs and indigenous groups.

 Guerrilla groups threaten, harass, extort and even murder church leaders, who are targeted because they denounce corruption, defend human rights and oppose cartels.
 Last year saw protests in the country, partly against corruption and controversial government measures.
 Church leaders were among those who supported the demonstrators, and this led to threats and violence.
 Their children may also be targeted, to discourage church leaders from speaking out against organised crime and corruption.

 Christians who convert from the beliefs of their indigenous tribe also face imprisonment, harassment, physical abuse or denial of basic rights and use of their ancestral territory, among other forms of persecution.
 Often they are targeted to make an example of them, so that the rest of the community is deterred from conversion.

 Rising secular intolerance means Christians are increasingly vulnerable to hostility, verbal abuse and discrimination for speaking out on certain issues.

 “I learned that, although there are difficult times in life, there are also times when Jesus helps us to overcome through people and prayer.”Daniela, whose father was killed for his faith

 “I didn’t expect so many people,” remembers Daniela.
 “It made me feel so good.
-I was really happy to be surrounded by so many loving people.”
-They spent four weeks there.
-“I felt good for the first time in a long time.”
+I was really happy to be surrounded by so many loving people.
+I felt good for the first time in a long time.”